logi-26/psio-game-manager/README.md

 Organises and standardises PlayStation 1 games into a format acceptable by the PSIO device.
 It performs the following tasks:<br/>

 - Works in batch mode on all selected games.<br/>
+- Performs CRC-32 checks of each data track using data from the PlayStation Redump project.<br/>
 - Merges multi-bin games into a single bin file.<br/>
 - Generates cu2 files for all games that use CDDA audio.<br/>
 - Adds game cover images for games that do not have them.<br/>